It's beginning to look a lot like Christmas—on the Hallmark Channel, anyway.

-The Hallmark Channel's goal with "Countdown to Christmas," which launched in 2011 after airing their first original holiday movie in 2000, was "creating a destination and understanding this appetite" for seasonal fare, Bill Abbott, CEO of Hallmark Channel, said, noting the channel acts as a "safe space, a feel-good space" in a marketplace that has gone "past the point of edgy."
+The Hallmark Channel's goal with "Countdown to Christmas," which officially launched in 2011 after the network aired its first original holiday movie in 2000, was "creating a destination and understanding this appetite" for seasonal fare, Bill Abbott, CEO of Hallmark Channel, said, noting the channel acts as a "safe space, a feel-good space" in a marketplace that has gone "past the point of edgy."

 Michelle Vicary, the executive vice president of programming, simply said, "We own Christmas and we are going to do it in a bigger way and a better way and really speak to the spirit of the season that I don't think any of our competitors do."

 And own it they seem to.
 The 2016 "Countdown to Christmas" line-up reached 70.2 million viewers, according to Hallmark, which is a 22 percent increase from 2015, a then record-breaking year.
-And if you factor in Hallmark Movies & Mysteries' "The Most Wonderful Movies of Christmas," you're looking at 110 million total viewers between the two channels.
+And you're looking at 110 million total viewers between two channels if you factor in Hallmark Movies & Mysteries' "The Most Wonderful Movies of Christmas."

-Cue even more (often fake) snow, a seemingly endless supply of twinkle lights and good old-fashioned love stories, where holding hands is an OMG moment and couples often don't kiss until the final scene of a two-hour movie.
+Cue even more (often fake) snow, a seemingly endless supply of twinkle lights and good old-fashioned love stories, the kind in which holding hands is an OMG moment and couples often don't kiss until the final scene of a two-hour movie.

 Speaking to the appeal of their movies' chaste approach to romance (with no hints at sex aside from the occasional child-with-one-parent trope), Abbott credited viewers' desire for "innocence…people are longing for that in a lot of ways."

-The old-fashioned love stories about star-crossed pairs they swoon over and the small town traditions put on by the communities in their movies depict "a behavior that resonates in a time where entertainment and reality is a lot harsher," Abbott continued.
+The old-fashioned love stories about star-crossed pairs they swoon over and the small town traditions put on by the communities in their movies depict an unattainable yet irresistible safe place for the network's viewership.

 "It's all I watch just about," Becky Gay, a stay-at-mom grandmother from Athens, Georgia, said of her dedication to the Hallmark Channel.
 "It's clean and I just don't enjoy cussing…naked movies."